deepsquare-io/ClusterFactory/web/docs/guides/04-cvmfs/04-deploy-cvmfs.md

 More about Traefik with Kubernetes Ingresses in [their documentation](https://doc.traefik.io/traefik/routing/providers/kubernetes-ingress/).

-Use the annotation `cert-manager.io/cluster-issuer` to indicates the certificate issuer and specify the generated certificates secret name in the `tls[].secretName` field. `cert-manager` will automatically search or generate the TLS certificates.
+Use the annotation `cert-manager.io/cluster-issuer` to indicates the certificate issuer and specify the generated certificate secret name in the `tls[].secretName` field. `cert-manager` will automatically search or generate the TLS certificates.

 More about `cert-manager` in [their documentation](https://cert-manager.io/docs/usage/ingress/).